Vikka/subjects/README.md

 PEP 8 is a style guide for Python.
 You can find it [here][PEP 8 page].

+You must respect two other rules:
+- Line length must be less than 80 characters,
+- Function length must be less than 25 lines.

-Since you aren't allowed to use some of python features, you should test your code with custom rules.
+Since you aren't allowed to use some python features, you should test your code with custom rules.
 This project has a `setup.cfg` file with a [flake8][flake8 page] configuration, so you can run `flake8` to check your code with properly excluded errors.